 Business setup in Dubai is the perfect choice once you decide to expand or relocate your business to the UAE.
 As one of the seven Emirates in the safest and fastest-growing country in the region, Dubai is a vibrant, modern and welcoming city, with a high proportion of Expats among its populace.
 Its geographical location and business-friendly environment render it the most preferred Emirate for new company establishment, multinational companies, and SMEs to expand and set up businesses.
 As a strategically located connecting point between Eastern and Western parts of the world, Dubai is the trading hub in the MENA region.
 Register a company in Dubai, UAE to reap the benefits offered by the Emirate.

-By establishing a Mainland company, also called as an onshore company, you will be able to freely operate throughout the Emirate with no territorial restrictions, however having an Emirati partner or service agent, individual or corporate, holding at least 51% of the total equity is mandatory to operate inside Dubai and other Emirates in UAE.
+By establishing a Mainland company startup in dubai, also called as an onshore company, you will be able to freely operate throughout the Emirate with no territorial restrictions, however having an Emirati partner or service agent, individual or corporate, holding at least 51% of the total equity is mandatory to operate inside Dubai and other Emirates in UAE.

 Exceptions to this rule include: